Your cart is currently empty!

 I also added vinyl to the top of the metal filing cabinet because I liked the look of the wood.
 You will soon find out why I did not end up keeping it.

-When I got to this part in the best filing cabinet makeover journey, some time passed due to the weather.
-I wanted to work on this project outside, and my area was experiencing some early spring snow, so I waited until the weather was warmer.
+At this point in my rustic filing cabinet makeover journey, some time passed due to the weather.
+I wanted to work on this project outside, and my area was experiencing some snow, so I waited until warmer weather.

 Once it became nice again, I found the time to finish the project.
 Unfortunately, I ran into some problems.
 The first problem was the vinyl developed air pockets underneath.
 I spread them out the best I could, but it was still noticeable.

-After having experienced that, I can confidently say that I would not recommend vinyl sheets on a metal filing cabinet.
-It is possible that the air pockets developed because I left it outside on my screened-in porch.
+After having experienced that, I can confidently say that I would not recommend vinyl contact paper on a metal filing cabinet.
+The air pockets could have developed because I left it outside on my screened-in porch.
 So, I do not know if the cold had something to do with it, but I would hate to put all the work in with the same results.

 As I drilled into the face of the drawer, I noticed it was not going in.
 I investigated and found I was drilling directly over the thick piece of metal for the recessed handle.
 It was too thick to continue.